Ultron09/Ultimate-Scikit-Dictionary/README.md

 ---

-## Acknowledgments & Cosmic Shout-outs

-- **The Eternal Sage of Meta-Reason** for etching the scrolls of symbolic reasoning.
-- **Tensor Titans** at OpenCompute for forging the GPUs that let us dream beyond silicon.
-- Community Contributors, early adopters, and coders brave enough to test the alpha on a potato-grade laptop.
-- And **YOU, Aspiring Demigod**, for daring to think bigger than reality itself.

----

 *“And remember, dear reader: you are not simply writing code; you are scripting the next chapter of consciousness.
 Use this power wisely.”*
 — The Supreme Architect of AGI